AdobeDocs/workfront.it-IT/help/quicksilver/planning/records/connect-records.md

 È possibile collegare record da Workfront Planning nelle seguenti aree:

-* Da un record Planning in Workfront Planning nei campi collegati nella vista tabella.
+* Da un record di Planning in Workfront Planning nei campi dei record collegati nella vista tabella.
 * Da un record Planning in Workfront Planning nell&#39;anteprima record o nella pagina nei campi record collegati.
   <!--
   * From a Planning record in Workfront Planning in the record preview or page in the connected record fields on the Details tab.
-  * From a Planning record in the record's preview or page on the Connections tab.  -->
+  * From a Planning record in the record's preview or page on the Connections tab.-->

 ### Collegare i record di Adobe Workfront Planning dalla vista tabella o dalla pagina record <!--Details tab of the-->